 - 1. RLs and RPLs shall be allowed continuing education credit for any course/educational meeting/institute/seminar attended which is related to the energy, mineral or environmental sectors of domestic or international industry.
 Additionally, an RPL may receive (general) credit for non- industry/non-land specific courses totaling no more than 25% of the required credits during any recertification period (or a total of 6.25) providing the courses are determined to enhance either the professional abilities or the career of the RPL.
 An RL may not receive (general) credit for non- industry/non-land specific courses. - 2.
 CPLs shall be allowed recertification credit for any course/educational meeting/institute/seminar attended which is related to the energy, mineral or environmental sectors of domestic or international industry.
 Additionally, a CPL may receive (general) credit for non-industry/non-land specific courses totaling no more than 25% of the required credits during any recertification period (or a total of 12.5) providing the courses are determined to enhance either the professional abilities or the career of the CPL. - 3.
 CPL Specialists (i.e., CPL/ESAs) shall be allowed recertification credit for any course/educational meeting/institute/ seminar attended which topics include the most recent information relating to the respective CPL specialty program and represent continuing education exceeding the requirements for the respective CPL Specialist certification.
 Additionally, a CPL Specialist may receive (general) credit for non-industry/non-land specific courses totaling no more than 25% of the required non-specialty credits during any recertification period (or a total of 12.5) providing the courses are determined to enhance either the professional abilities or the career of the CPL Specialist.
 Any course/educational meeting/ institute/seminar that is recognized for CPL Specialist recertification credit shall automatically be recognized for CPL recertification credit and RPL and RL continuing education credit.
-Any course that is recognized for CPL recertification credit.
-Any course that is recognized for RPL certification credit shall automatically be recognized for RPL continuing education credit.
-An RL may not receive (general) credit for non-industry/non-land specific courses.
+Any course that is recognized for RPL and RL continuing education credit.
+Any course that is recognized for RPL certification credit shall automatically be recognized for RPL certification cre